Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Algorithms

-Using the \textit{approximate duality gap technique} \cite{diakonikolas2017approximate} we obtain accelerated continuous dynamics, for the optimization of the function $f$.
-Then we adapt AXGD to obtain an accelerated discretization.
-AXGD \cite{diakonikolas2017accelerated} is a method that is based on implicit Euler discretization of continuous accelerated dynamics and is fundamentally different from AGD and techniques as Linear Coupling \cite{allen2014linear} or Nesterov's estimate sequence \cite{nesterov1983method}.
-The latter techniques use a balancing gradient step at each iteration and our use of a looser lower bound complicates guaranteeing keeping the gradient step within the constraints.
-We state the accelerated theorem and provide a sketch of the proof in \cref{subsec:sketch_of_my_axgd_proof}.
+Inspired by the \textit{approximate duality gap technique} \citep{diakonikolas2017approximate} we obtain accelerated continuous dynamics, for the optimization of the function $\f$.
+Then we achieve acceleration by obtaining an implicit Euler discretization of the dynamics. \AGD{} and techniques as Linear Coupling \citep{allen2014linear} or Nesterov's estimate sequence \citep{nesterov1983method} are equivalent to using explicit discretization.
+These techniques use a balancing gradient step at each iteration to compensate the regret of an implicit or explicit dual algorithm, like mirror descent.
+Our use of a looser lower bound makes this regret greater by a constant factor and it complicates guaranteeing finding a gradient step within the constraints to compensate this greater regret.
+Our implicit discretization does not present this problem.
+We state here the accelerated theorem and provide a sketch of the proof in \cref{subsec:sketch_of_my_axgd_proof}.
+Note that, for simplicity, we set the Lipschitz condition on $\f$ to be the one yielded by \cref{lemma:smoothness_of_transformed_function} and the bound $\Rglobal > \dist(\xInit, \xastg)$.
+The algorithm depends logarithmically on this Lipschitz constant.